zng-ui/zng/TODO/_current.md

 * Implement selection toolbar.
     - Panics if there is a popup::close_delay and you hover one when there is more than one open at a time.
+    - Wrong clip item count in Window hit-clips, item from push_transform that positions the toolbar.

     - Like MS Word "Mini Toolbar" on selection and the text selection toolbar on mobile?
     - Implement `selection_toolbar_fn`.
         - Needs to open when a selection finishes creating (mouse/touch release)